aasparks/cryptopals-py-rkt/readme.md

     myself.
 I may go back and implement it in Python just for fun.

 #### 8. Detect AES in ECB Mode - :ballot_box_with_check:

-Again, both solutions are straighforward and elegant.
-No notable differences.

 ### Set 2 - Block Crypto :heavy_check_mark: